falkodev/a3-vue-sample-project/README.md

 The first time you run `docker-compose up`, all Docker images will be downloaded and built.

-There is a dependency between the containers `vino-terr-apos` and `vino-terr-mongo`: the DB needs to be started to enable the server to start (otherwise, Apostrophe does not have acces to Mongo and is stuck).
+There is a dependency between the containers `vino-terr-apos` and `vino-terr-mongo`: the DB needs to be started to enable the server to start (otherwise, Apostrophe does not have access to Mongo and is stuck).
 However, on the first run, some time is spent to create database users.
 Apostrophe tries to connect to Mongo during a certain period of time, but on the first run, this timeout expires before Mongo is ready to accept connections.
 So, read the logs and wait for the user `app-admin` to be created.
 When it is done, the DB is ready.
 You can now kill the docker containers by hitting `Ctrl + c` in your terminal or run `docker-compose stop` in another one.
 And run again `docker-compose up` or `make dev-logs` as explained below.
 This time, the DB will start quickly, enabling the server to start correctly.

 <a id="3-2"></a>